MawCeron/the-portrait/novel/03_chapter_three.md

 He pulled me over to sit on the courtyard bench, needing me to understand, needing to share what he'd witnessed.

-"He showed me a design for a machine that moves water uphill—uphill, Lisa, against its nature—using nothing but a screw rotating in a cylinder.
+"He also showed me a design for a machine that moves water uphill—uphill, Lisa, against its nature—using nothing but a screw rotating in a cylinder.
 And a siege weapon that looks like a giant crossbow, but hinged in a way that multiplies the force.
 And sketches of the human heart that were so detailed I felt like I was seeing inside a living person."
 He paused, shaking his head in wonder.
 "And then—and this is the part that..."
 He trailed off, searching for words.

 "What?"
 I prompted.